adzguy/altblog/README.md

 ## Running Locally

-Make sure you have Python 3.8 [installed locally](http://install.python-guide.org).
+Make sure you have Python 3.8 [downloads](https://www.python.org/downloads/).

 To start and run the local development server,